 The layout of the Hall of Honor is conducive to an afternoon of wandering and learning.

-If you love Military History, you should pay a visit to the West Point Museum.
+If you love Military History, you should also visit the

 Related Readings about the Purple Heart